-I. The Actuarial Society of the Philippines 3
+I. The Actuarial Society of the Philippines

 Mission Statement

 Principles Underlying the Examination System 3

 Requirements for Admission to the Society as an Associate 3

-Requirements for Admission to the Society as a Fellow
+Requirements for Admission to the Society as a Fellow 4

 II.
 General Information Regarding Examinations 4

-2014 Examination System and Moving Forward 5
+Examination System

-Transition Rules
+Transition Rules 9

-Credit for Examinations under the 2008-2013 Syllabus 7
+Credit for Examinations under the 2008-2013 Syllabus

 ASP Integrated Exams

-Examination Dates, Time, Location 9
+Examination Dates, Time, Location

 Accreditation Procedure for Associateship and Fellowship Examinations

 III.
 Validation by Educational Experience (VEE)

+IV.
 Associateship Admission Session

-V. •
+V. Fellowship Examinations

-•• Form of Examinations
+Form of Examinations

 Applications to Write Examinations and Deadlines for Submission

 Examination Fees

 Refunds, Transfer of Fees

-Ticket of Admission/Instructions to Candidates
+Ticket of Admission/Instructions to Candidates.

 Requirements for Admission to Test Center

 Signatures on Exam Answer Sheets and Envelopes

 Use of Calculators and Other Assistance in Writing Examinations

 Examination Results

 Lost Examinations

 Defective Questions

 Confidentiality of Examination Records

 Disciplinary Action

 Correspondence

-vi ASP Module
+VI.
+ASP Module

+VI.
 Fellowship Admission Session

+VIII.
 The Examination Committee

-VII Organizational Structure of the Examination Committee
+Organizational Structure of the Examination Committee

 Review and Development of Course of Reading

 Development of Examinations

+Grading Process

-Grading Process Determination of the Pass Mark
+Determination of the Pass Mark

-īv

-17. Suggestions for Candidates
+IX.
+Suggestions for Candidates

 Order for Taking Examinations

 Study Methods

 Classes and Seminars

-v Approaches to Writing Written-Answer Examinations
+Approaches to Writing Written-Answer Examinations

-Х. Fellowship Course of Reading
+X. Fellowship Course of Reading

 ASP Integrated Exam I

-۸ ASP Integrated Exam II
+ASP Integrated Exam II

-pendix A
+Appendix A

-pendix B
+Appendix B

-Ap 35

-AC TUARIAL SOCIETY OF THE PHILIPPINES APPLICATION FOR 2021 EXAMINATIONS 36
+ACTUARIAL SOCIETY OF THE PHILIPPINES APPLICATION FOR 2023 EXAMINATIONS 44